mwhitlock1219/SubscriberList/README.md

 * @CreationTimeStamp - sets the value of the field to the current time and date during creation (exactly once)

 ### Thymeleaf
+Thymeleaf a server-side Java templating engune for both web and standalone JAR apps

+Thymeleaf sits on top of existing HTML, so we can write HTML like normal and just add a few things to make it a thymeleaf template